cynthianekesa/alu-shell/permissions/README.md

-chmod ugo+x hello 'script that adds execution permission to the owner, the group owner and the other users, to the file hello' chmod 007 hello 'script that gives all the permissions to the other users but no permission to file owner and group owmner' chmod 753 hello 'script that sets the mode of the file hello to -rwxr-x-wx'
+chmod ugo+x hello 'script that adds execution permission to the owner, the group owner and the other users, to the file hello' chmod 007 hello 'script that gives all the permissions to the other users but no permission to file owner and group owmner' chmod 753 hello 'script that sets the mode of the file hello to -rwxr-x-wx' chmod --reference-olleh hello 'script that sets the mode of the file hello the same as olleh’s mode'